Sultanate of Rum: Culture and society

+In Anatolia, a Turco-Persian cultural synthesis gradually emerged which, by the 13th century, came to define the intellectual and aesthetic life, to the point of Seljuk elites naming their sons with New Persian names.
+The Seljuks of Rum had made Turco-Persian tradition the culture of their court, and had inherited the tımar and tahrir methods of Persian statecraft from the Seljuk Empire, which they later passed on to the Ottomans.
+Despites such influences, Seljuk art remained essentially Central Asian in character.

-The Seljuk dynasty of Rum, as successors to the Great Seljuks, based its political, religious and cultural heritage on the Perso-Islamic tradition and Greco-Roman tradition, even to the point of naming their sons with Persian names.
-As an expression of Turko-Persian culture, Rum Seljuks patronized Persian art, architecture, and literature.
-Unlike the Seljuk Empire, the Seljuk sultans of Rum had Persian names such as Kay-Khusraw, Kay-Qubadh and Kay-Ka'us.
-The bureaucrats and religious elite of their realm was of Persian stock.
-In the 13th-century, the majority of the Muslim inhabitants in major Anatolian urban hubs reportedly spoke Persian as their main language.
-It was in this century that the proneness of imitating Iran in terms of administration, religion and culture reached its zenith, resulting in the creation of a "second Iran" in Anatolia.
+As an expression of Turco-Persian culture, Rum Seljuks patronized Persian art, architecture, and literature.
+Unlike the Seljuk Empire, the Seljuk sultans of Rum had Persian names such as Kay Khosrow, Kay Kawad/Qobad, and Kay Kāvus.
+The bureaucrats and religious elite of their realm were generally Persian.
+In the 13th century, most Muslim inhabitants in major Anatolian urban hubs reportedly spoke Persian as their main language.

+It was in the 13th century that the proneness of imitating Iran in terms of administration, religion and culture reached its zenith, encouraged by the major influx of Persian refugees fleeing Mongol invasions, who brought Persian culture with them and were instrumental in creating a "second Iran" in Anatolia.
+Iranian cultural, political, and literary traditions deeply influenced Anatolia in the early 13th century.
+The notable historian Ibn Bibi composed a six-volume Persian language poetic work called the Selçukname, modeled after the Shahnamah, which focused on the Seljuk sultans.

-Despite their Turkic origins, the Seljuks used Persian for administrative purposes, even their histories, which replaced Arabic, were in Persian.
+Despite their Turkic origins, the Seljuks used Persian for administrative purposes; even their histories, which replaced Arabic, were in Persian.
 Their usage of Turkish was hardly promoted at all.
 Even Sultan Kilij Arslan II, as a child, spoke to courtiers in Persian.
 Khanbaghi states the Anatolian Seljuks were even more Persianized than the Seljuks that ruled the Iranian plateau.
+Persian poetry was written by sultans Suleiman II, Kayqubad I, and Kaykhusraw II.
+Written documents used either Persian or Anatolian Turkic, but the army used the Turkic language exclusively.

 The Rahat al-sudur, the history of the Great Seljuk Empire and its breakup, written in Persian by Muhammad bin Ali Rawandi, was dedicated to Sultan Kaykhusraw I. Even the Tārikh-i Āl-i Saldjūq, an anonymous history of the Sultanate of Rum, was written in Persian.
+The sultans of Rum were largely not educated in Arabic.
+This clearly limited the Arab influence, or at least the direct influence, to a relatively small degree.
+In contrast, Persian literature and Iranian influence expanded because most sultans and even a significant portion of the townspeople knew the language.